Mature Masculine

 Balance: Sovereignty & Responsibility

 The Elder balances Sovereignty and Responsibility.
-Sovereignty is his authority—his right to rule his life and influence his realm.
+Sovereignty is his authority: the right to rule his life and influence his realm.
 Responsibility is his understanding that this power must serve something greater than himself.

 Sovereignty without responsibility becomes arrogance.
 The Rebel (active shadow) rejects authority and tradition.
 He refuses to learn from elders.
 He uses power for self alone.

 Responsibility without sovereignty becomes self-diminishment.
-The Muggle (passive shadow) defers endlessly.
+The Bystander (passive shadow) defers endlessly.
 He refuses to claim his wisdom.
 He cannot step into elderhood even when others need him to lead.

 The Elder's Wisdom

 As the King's King, the Elder's wisdom comes from long perspective and deep experience.
-He has lived through seasons of growth and decline, success and failure, and order and chaos.
-This gives him patience that younger leaders lack.
+He has lived through seasons of growth and decline, success and failure.
+That history gives him a steadiness that younger leaders haven't earned yet.

 Leadership is not about being right.
 It's about making the best decisions with available information, then taking responsibility for outcomes.
-He has learned from mistakes and uses that learning to guide future decisions.
+He learns from mistakes and uses that learning to guide future decisions.
 He approaches each problem with humility.
-Wisdom often comes through trial.
+Wisdom comes through trial.

 The Elder knows his actions today affect generations to come.
 He works to leave his realm better than he found it.